NashTech-Labs/prolance/README.md

 ## Setting up your environment
-As you have seen above this project is now developed for active directory and DHCP so we need to setup Microsoft server 2012/2016.
+As you have seen above this project is now developed for active directory and DHCP so we need to setup Microsoft server 2012 or Microsoft Server 2016.

 ### Rustup.rs